-- A) If the organization plans on using a University vehicle for travel, it must complete the following steps.
-It is highly recommended that the organization contact a Finance and Business Committee member for assistance in planning its travel if it has never used A.S. funds for travel.
-If the proper forms are not completely filled out and the travel duly approved by Finance and Business Committee, then the organization will not be permitted to use A.S. funds.
-Therefore, it is advised to plan at least a month in advance. - STEP 1.
+A) If the organization plans on using a University vehicle for travel, it must complete the following steps.
+It is highly recommended that the organization contact a Finance Committee member for assistance in planning its travel if it has never used A.S. funds for travel.
+If the proper forms are not completely filled out and the travel duly approved by

+Finance Committee, then the organization will not be permitted to use A.S. funds.
+Therefore, it is advised to plan at least a month in advance.

+STEP 1.
 Call the Central Garage dispatcher to inquire if a vehicle is available for the day and time you will be needing it.
-Also, find out what the approximate cost will be-charges plus mileage. - STEP 2.
+Also, find out what the approximate cost will be-charges plus mileage.

+STEP 2.
 It is important that there is enough money in the travel category of the organization's account.
 If it is not known, look up the current account balance in the ledger available in the Admin Office.
-If there is not enough money in the travel category and there is a need to transfer \$ 400.00 or more into it, then the organization must go before Finance and Business Committee to have the transfer approved. - STEP 3.
+If there is not enough money in the travel category and there is a need to transfer \$ 400.00 or more into it, then the organization must go before Finance Committee to have the transfer approved.

+STEP 3.
 Prepare a "Vehicle Request" form for the Transportation Services Office.
 Instructions for filling this out are in the last section of this manual.
 NOTE: One vehicle request must be completed for each vehicle used (i.e., two forms will be needed if two vehicles will be used).
 Sign on the line "Requested by."
-Do not sign by the "Authorized Signature"; leave that space blank for the Executive Director's signature. - STEP 4.
+Do not sign by the "Authorized Signature"; leave that space blank for the Executive Director's signature.

+STEP 4.
 Fill out an A.S.
 Requisition requesting a Purchase Order, which details the Transportation Services request form.
 Use the estimated amount for charges and mileage as the "Total Amount" on the requisition.
-A conference announcement, meeting agenda or flyer must also be attached to the A.S. requisition as supporting documentation. - STEP 5.
-Complete the supplementary travel forms, e.g., the Driver's Contract(s), Passenger List, Transportation Services request forms, etc. (available in the Finance and Business Committee Office).
+A conference announcement, meeting agenda or flyer must also be attached to the A.S. requisition as supporting documentation.

+STEP 5.
+Complete the supplementary travel forms, e.g., the Driver's Contract(s), Passenger List, Transportation Services request forms, etc. (available in the Finance Committee Office).
 Each driver must complete a "Driver's Contract."
 Each person in the group who plans on driving must fill out a Driver's Contract and a Release of Liability form.
 In addition, all passengers must be listed on the "List of Passengers Traveling" form and each must sign a Release of Liability form.
 No Authorized Purchase Orders, Vehicle Requests Forms, or other travel funds will be released until the Driver and Passenger forms have been received by the Cashier's Office.
-These forms are available in the Finance and Business Committee Office. - STEP 6.
-Submit all of the completed paperwork to the mailbox of the Finance and Business Committee Chair (A.S.
-Main Office) and you will be put on the Finance and Business Committee agenda to obtain travel approval, unless the travel falls into one of the categories defined in Section 6, Clause 7.
-If you need Finance and Business Committee approval, you must submit one (1) copy of the Travel Request, and one (1) copy of the Driver's Contract, Passenger List, and Release of Liability form when you turn in the originals of the forms to the A.S.
-Cashier's.
-Keep a copy for your records.
-A representative of the organization must attend the Finance and Business Committee meeting at which the travel request will be discussed.
+These forms are available in the Finance Committee Office.